Commonjava/indy/user/rest/content.md

 ### Creating content

 Storing content (deploying artifacts) is a critical function of any repository manager.
-Since it's tuned to be compatible with Apache Maven, AProx makes a departure from normal REST design in this function.
+Since it's tuned to be compatible with Apache Maven, Indy makes a departure from normal REST design in this function.

 Maven expects to use HTTP **PUT** requests to send content to the server, where most REST services use a **POST** request to the resource base URL in order to create a new resource.
-For the content function **only**, AProx embraces the idiosyncracies of Maven over REST.
-So, to upload a new file to AProx, you'd use something like this:
+For the content function **only**, Indy embraces the idiosyncracies of Maven over REST.
+So, to upload a new file to Indy, you'd use something like this:

     $ curl -i -X PUT --data @foo-1.pom \
        http://localhost:8080/api/hosted/local-deployments/org/foo/1/foo-1.pom